First Names in History: Which Names Were Most Popular?

 So, by the middle of the 19th century, the availability of names included a few Old English names that had survived, such as Arthur and Edward, the Norman names, like Elizabeth and Timothy, Biblical names like John, Ruth, Mary and Seth, as well as a few surviving virtue names like Faith and Charity.
 In addition, the nick-names that had spun off some of the more traditional names, such as Sarah becoming Sally or Sadie, and William becoming Will or Billy created a wider choice of names than there had ever been before.

 From the mid-19th century onward, the expansion of available names gave parents a wider and wider range of choices.
 It is interesting to note how the top 10 names in different decades has changed.
-Here is a table of the top 10 names for boys and girls:
+Here is a table of the top 10 names for boys and girls in the 20th century:

-As you can see, some of these names have been popular in decades and centuries past, such as Jacob and Emily, while others are relatively new to the name scene, such as Jayden and Madison.
+As you can see, some of these names have been popular in decades and centuries past, such as Jacob and Abigail, while others are relatively new to the name scene, such as Logan and Mia.
 Today there is a wider choice of name options than ever before, but they still tend to run in trends.

 * I would love for you to tell me your favorite boy's and girl's names in the comments!